dnarain-astro/docs/astro/python-sdk.md

 ## The Table class

-To create or import a SQL table in the `astro` ecosystem, you can create a `Table` object.
+To create or import a SQL table in the `astro` ecosystem, you can create a `Table`.
 The `Table` object contains all of the metadata that's necessary for handling SQL table creation between Airflow tasks. `astro` can automatically pass metadata from a `Table` to downstream tasks, meaning that you only need to define your database context once at the start of your DAG.

+At a minimum, a `Table` can have the following arguments:

+- `conn_id` (_required_): The Airflow connection ID for the database
+- `name`: The name of the table
+- `database`: The database where this table is stored or should be stored

+### Input Tables and Output Tables

 The most important utility of a `Table` is that it can be passed into various `astro` functions as either an `input_table` or an `output_table`.
 An `output_table` automatically inherits the context of an `input_table`, meaning that you can create downstream data processing tasks using chains of `input_tables` and `output_tables`.